krimits/hotel-review-nlp/README.md

 ## Remaining work

-- Return and verify the Qwen QLoRA run from notebook 06.
 - Re-run the corrected character baselines and collect individual BiLSTM seed artifacts.
 - Publish the complete five-family benchmark, confusion matrices, and paired comparisons.
-- Retrieve full model bundles and measure live-inference latency and INT8 quality/latency changes.

 - Run all model families on one deduplicated dataset version to replace the legacy comparison.

 The full-data DistilBERT/LoRA comparison is complete.
 Larger-model QLoRA, score-based three-class labels, calibration, and distillation are future extensions in [DESIGN.md §8](DESIGN.md#8-what-i-would-do-with-more-compute).